Are VPNs worth it? – That’s the main theme of this guide.

 However, unlike a VPN, a proxy server is limited to locations it can block at once.

 A Proxy server works by redirecting your connection to the internet and giving you back the results.
-The internet will only see the proxy server’s IP address and not your actual IP address.
+The internet will only see the proxy server’s IP address, not your IP address.

 Despite helping to conceal your identity, proxy servers don’t encrypt your connections or your online traffic.